Discover more from The Shortcut

 What Nintendo Switch 2 features can we expect to see?

-Most of the recent Switch 2 leaks have revolved around the hardware’s specs, rather than its unique features.
-It may include a camera this time around, which wouldn’t be out of the ordinary for Nintendo.
-The Nintendo DS, Nintendo 3DS, and Wii U GamePad all included a camera and used it in various ways.
-Honestly, I can’t wait to see what the Nintendo Switch 2 has in store for gamers.
+The most recent Switch 2 leaks have revolved around the hardware’s specs, rather than its unique features.
+However, the console may include a camera, which wouldn’t be left field for Nintendo.
+The Nintendo DS, Nintendo 3DS, and Wii U GamePad included a camera and used it in various ways.

 How much will the Nintendo Switch 2 cost?